open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 #### Install Python

-The python installation that comes with OS X by default is usually of a very old version (and nowadays is only 64-bit).
-Therefore it is better to install the newest version:
+The python installation that comes with OS X by default is usually of an older version.
+Therefore it is better to install the newest version from python.org:

 Website: <http://www.python.org/>

 Direct download: http://www.python.org/ftp/python/2.7.3/python-2.7.3-macosx10.6.dmg

+Another option is to install the [Enthought Python Distribution (EPD)][EPD_Download] instead.
+This distribution includes Python, but also already many of the modules OpenSesame depends on ([View][EPD_Packages] a complete list).

 #### Install PyGame